inventory_suppy

 The Formula of Inventory Days of Supply

-In order to calculate the Inventory Days of Supply you just have to divide the average inventory by the COGS (Cost of Goods Sold) in a day.
 The average inventory is calculated by coming up with the average between the inventory levels at the beginning of an accounting period and the inventory levels at the end of the said accounting period.

 Then, the COGS (Cost of Goods Sold) can be calculated by dividing the total cost of goods sold in a single year by 365 days.
-On the other hand, the Average Days to Sell the Inventory metric is calculated by dividing 365 (the number of days) by the Inventory Turnover Ratio.

 The Basics of Inventory Days of Supply